Ben van der Pluijm

-A dedicated sampling laboratory is equipped with separation and preparation equipment (5553 CCL).
-Other departmental facilities offer stable and radiogenic isotope analysis, ICP and other geochemical facilities.
-Extensive technical support is available for all these facilities.
+A dedicated laboratory is equipped with mineral separation and preparation equipment, and includes a Coulter counter (5553 CCL).
+Shared departmental facilities offer extensive stable and radiogenic isotope capabilities, including Ar chronology, and other geochemical approaches.
+Technical support is available for all these facilities.

 A selection of work in our research group is below.

 Pana, DI, van der Pluijm, BA, 2015.
 Orogenic pulses in the Alberta Rocky Mountains: Radiometric dating of fault gouge from major thrusts and comparison with the regional tectono-stratigraphic record.
 Geol Soc Amer Bull 127, 480-502. doi:10.1130/B31069.1.